 The personal and political layers intertwine fluidly, with relevance to South African life, but without the didacticism which so much SA ‘political’ theatre suffers from (although I won”t label Through Blue as “political” theatre).

 A scrutiny of our past and present brings to the fore the pained socio-economic divide still so rampant throughout our country.
-Without yelling at audiences “Apartheid Was Bad!”, Through Blue subtly exposes through demands of “… pass, pass…” how the state controlled who could dream and who couldn”t or shouldn”t.
+Without yelling at audiences “Apartheid Was Bad!”, Through Blue subtly exposes through demands of “… pass, pass…” how the state controlled who could dream and who online casino couldn”t or shouldn”t.
 Allowing the audience to experience the isolation, the helplessness, serves to far greater effect the profound impact of the country’s past on our current state.